cern-cta/CTA/cmdline/cta-admin.1cta.md

     **rm** removes a tape from the list of tapes to repack.

     **ls** lists repack requests in progress.
 Rows marked with the **\*** flag indicate that not all files were selected for repack.
+The number of files to repack at once can be restricted to avoid overloading the Scheduler Database.
+To repack the remaining files, repeat the operation.

     **err** displays any repack errors.